Avian Flu Fast Facts

 February 2003 - Eighty-four people in the Netherlands are affected by the H7N7 strain of the virus, and one dies.

-February 2, 2004 - The World Health Organization is investigating possible human-to-human transmission among a family in Vietnam.
+February 2, 2004 - The World Health Organization (WHO) is investigating possible human-to-human transmission among a family in Vietnam.
 Three family members have died of the illness, and one has recovered.
 One member had no contact with infected poultry while the others did.

-February 7, 2004 - Twelve thousand chickens are slaughtered in Kent County, Delaware, after they are found to be infected with an H7 virus.
+February 7, 2004 - Twelve thousand chickens are slaughtered in Kent County, Delaware, after they are found to be infected with the H7 virus.

 February 23, 2004 - A flock of 6,600 broiler chickens in Gonzalez County, Texas, is destroyed after being diagnosed with an "extremely infectious and fatal" form of bird flu, the H5N2 strain.